Medard-1/Group11_Big-Data/README.md

 ## ❓ Question III: Iterate Over Two Text Inputs ✍️🔡

 **Description:**

-Write a Python function that:
+We are to write a Python function that:

-Asks the user to enter two separate texts.
+- Asks the user to enter two separate texts.

-Combines the two texts into one.
+- Combines the two texts into one.

-Iterates over each character in the combined text and returns a list of characters.
+- Iterates over each character in the combined text and returns a list of characters.

-Prints a thank-you message.
+- Prints a thank-you message on console.

 ### ✅ Requirements: